Hubbard Woods Business District Streetscape

 Streetscape planning timeline

-The current streetscape planning efforts are focused on concept-level planning and public engagement.
-This fall and in spring 2024, we will work with the community to develop a streetscape concept plan.
-We then anticipate it taking several years to work with IDOT to determine if the improvements will be made as an IDOT or Village-controlled right-of-way.
+The streetscape planning efforts were focused on concept-level planning and public engagement.
+We anticipate it will take several years to work with IDOT to determine if the improvements will be made as an IDOT or Village-controlled right-of-way.
 Once that decision is made, it will take some time to prepare construction documents.
 Once the construction documents are prepared, streetscape improvements could begin.

 Project questions